-On November 22, 2010, the District entered into a License Agreement with Chanson, LLC (Chanson).
-Per this agreement, Chanson grants the District a non-exclusive license for access to the existing signage and monumentation (Existing signage) on property owned by Chanson.
-In return, the District agrees to operate and maintain the Existing signage at its own expense.
+On November 22, 2010, the District entered into a License Agreement with Chanson LLC (Chanson LLP as of December 2014) (Chanson).
+Per this agreement, Chanson grants the District a non-exclusive license for access to the existing signage and monumentation (Existing

-License Agreement (Signage and Monumentation) - Chanson, LLC
+License Agreement (Signage and Monumentation) - Chanson LLP

-On November 22, 2010, the District entered into a License Agreement with Chanson, LLC (Chanson).
+On November 22, 2010, the District entered into a License Agreement with Chanson LLC (Chanson LLP as of December 2014) (Chanson).
 Per this agreement, Chanson grants the District a non-exclusive license for access to any newly constructed signage and monumentation (Signage) on property owned by Chanson.
 In return, the District agrees to operate and maintain the Signage at its own expense.

-License Agreement (Existing Signage and Monumentation) - Bowles Village Center, LLC
+License Agreement (Existing Signage and Monumentation) - Bowles Village Center LLP

-On November 22, 2010, the District entered into a License Agreement with Bowles Village Center, LLC (Bowles).
-Per this agreement, Bowles grants the District a non-exclusive license for access to the existing signage and monumentation (Existing signage) on property owned by
+On November 22, 2010, the District entered into a License Agreement with Bowles Village Center LLC (Bowles Village Center LLP as of December 2014) (Bowles).
+Per this agreement, Bowles grants the District a non-exclusive license for access to the existing signage and monumentation (Existing signage) on property owned by Chanson.

-Chanson.
 In return, the District agrees to operate and maintain the Existing signage at its own expense.

-License Agreement (Existing Signage and Monumentation) - Section 14 Development Co.
+License Agreement (Existing Signage and Monumentation) - The Section 14 Development Co.

-On November 22, 2010, the District entered into a License Agreement with Section 14 Development Co.
+On November 22, 2010, the District entered into a License Agreement with The Section 14 Development Co.
 (Section 14 Development).
 Per this agreement, Section 14 Development grants the District a non-exclusive license for access to the existing signage and monumentation (Existing signage) on property owned by Chanson.
 In return, the District agrees to operate and maintain the Existing signage at its own expense.